Vyral/natasha-greenhalgh-recruiting/_drafts/whats-the-best-way-to-market-your-listing-on-the-mls.md

 youtube_code: cV1UF-MeGAA
 ---

-{% include youtube.html %}There are a few keys to remember to best market your listing on the MLS.&nbsp;
+{% include youtube.html %}<center>There are a few keys to remember to best market your listing on the MLS.&nbsp;</center>

 &nbsp;